-Hood is a medium-size strawberry that is very sweet and was named after Mt.
+Hood is a medium-sized strawberry that is very sweet and was named after Mt.
 Hood in Oregon.
 These berries are ripe the first 2-3 weeks of the berry season and are good to eat fresh or make jam within the first few hours of picking them.
 They are productive and sometimes difficult to grow.

-Benton is a medium to a large berry that is full of flavor and has fruit in early June.
+Benton is a medium to large berry that is full of flavor and has fruit in early June.
 It is a great berry to grow in pots and smaller areas since it has an upright growth pattern.

 Rainier is a June-bearing strawberry that is softer but full of flavor and is resistant to many diseases that attack strawberries.